evalevaluatesexpressionin the environment indicated byenvironment.The default for

 The effect of assigning to a variable in this environment (such as

-) is undefined.
+let) is undefined.

-scheme-report-environment
+scheme-report-environment version

 The

-Reports on Scheme.
+versionmust be an exact non-negative inetger corresponding to a version of one of the RevisedversionReports on Scheme.
 The procedure returns an environment that contains exactly the set of bindings specified in the corresponding report.This implementation supports

-that is 4 or 5.The effect of assigning to a variable in this environment (such as
+versionthat is 4 or 5.The effect of assigning to a variable in this environment (such as

-) is undefined.
+car) is undefined.

 This procedure return an environment that contains implementation-defined bindings, as well as top-level user bindings.

-environment-bound?
+environment-bound? environment symbol

 Return true

-if there is a binding forsymbol
+#tif there is a binding forsymbolinenvironment; otherwise returns#f.

 Evaluate the

-.
+initexpressions.
+Then modify the dynamic bindings for thevariablesto the values of theinitexpressions, and evaluate thebodyexpressions.
+Return the result of the last expression inbody.
 Before returning, restore the original bindings.
 The temporary bindings are only visible in the current thread, and its descendent threads.

 If

-.
+nodeis specified, returns the base-URI property of thenode.
+If thenodedoes not have the base-URI property, returns#f.
 (The XQuery version returns the empty sequence in that case.)In the zero-argument case, returns the "base URI" of the current context.
 By default the base URI is the current working directory (as a URL).
 While a source file is

-ed, the base URI is temporarily set to the URL of the document.
+loaded, the base URI is temporarily set to the URL of the document.

 The